insin/nwb/docs/Commands.md

 A static build will be created in `public/build/`.

+A separate `vendor.js` file will be built containing all dependencies imported from `node_modules`.

 By default, static builds are created in production mode:

 * The Babel 5 [constant-elements](https://github.com/babel/babel.github.io/blob/862b43db93e48762671267034a50c30c00e433e2/docs/advanced/transformers/optimisation/react/constant-elements.md) and [inline-elements](https://github.com/babel/babel.github.io/blob/862b43db93e48762671267034a50c30c00e433e2/docs/advanced/transformers/optimisation/react/inline-elements.md) React optimisation transforms will be used.
-* Code will be minified and have dead code elimination performed on it (for example, to remove development mode features from React).
+* code will be minified and have dead code elimination performed on it (for example, to remove development mode features from React).

 To create a development build, set the `NODE_ENV` environment variable to `'development'` when running the `buils` command.